11 Things You Should Never Do to Your TV

 While you’re thinking of colors on your screen, consider the colors in your house.

 TVs are only as good as the gadgets supporting them.
 Well, maybe not all the time, but TV gadgets need just as much attention and care as the TV itself if they’re going to last.

 Placing your Playstation, Apple TV and/or Blu-ray player (if you still have one) in an enclosed TV stand or cabinet will limit air flow to the devices, thus raising their temperature and shortening their lifespan.
 We’ve said it before and we’ll say it again: High temperatures can kill electronics.

 Never Lay it Flat

-If you ever move your flat screen TV, keep it upright at all times.
-They're designed very carefully so that the weight is evenly distributed when they're standing up.
-If laid down, they're no longer balanced so gravity can pull the edges down and then potentially the screen will crack.
+If you ever move your TV, keep it upright at all times.
+They’re designed so the weight is evenly distributed when they’re standing up.
+If laid down, they’re no longer balanced, so gravity can pull the edges down.
+Then, potentially, the screen will crack.
 Talk about a moving catastrophe.
 Make moving a breeze with these tips.